-Many people believe that it’s impossible to truly learn a language as long as you don’t live in the country where it’s spoken.
+Many people believe that it’s impossible to truly master a language without living in the country where it’s spoken.
 While it is certainly easier to learn French in France than in China, the latter is far from impossible.
 In fact, with new technologies, immersing yourself in a learning environment is becoming easier everyday.

 All you need is motivation